Business negotiation - negotiation styles.

 4. Friend

-Which negotiation style will be adopted in the conversation strategy will affect their course, but also the effect and SATISFACTION on both sides of the table.
-However, first of all, it will allow you to identify the style of your negotiation partner from the very beginning and give you the opportunity to modify your behaviour.
-It is worth remembering, however, that self-awareness of your natural preferences and recognition of your partner’s preferred style are crucial.
+Which style of negotiation is adopted in the negotiation strategy will have an impact on the negotiation itself, but also on the outcome and SATISFACTION on both sides of the table.
+Above all, however, it will determine from the outset the style adopted by the negotiating partner and will give you the opportunity to modify your strategy if necessary.
+However, it is worth remembering that self-awareness of one's natural preferences and recognition of the partner's preferred style are key.

 Negotiation styles: Locomotive

-This style is characterized by a large dose of impulsiveness.
-Emotions prevail and show them – regardless of whether they relate to satisfaction or anger.
-In this style there is also a lot of room for taking initiative in conversations.
-Adopting this style may involve excessive imposing one’s own point of view, while devaluing the point of view of the other party.
-The locomotive focuses on parameters and data.
+It is a style characterised by a high degree of impulsiveness.
+Emotions and the display of them - whether they concern contentment or anger - reign supreme.
+There is also a lot of room in this style for taking initiative in conversations.
+Adopting this style may involve over-imposing one's own point of view while devaluing the other party's point of view in conversations.
+Locomotive focuses on parameters and data.

 Negotiation styles: Engineer

-It is a style of a person focusing on an analysis of the smallest details.
-Activity-cooperation is also logic and matter-of-factness.
-This means that considering the other party’s proposals is pragmatic and devoid of emotional responses or philosophy.
-An engineer, analyzing data and verifying risk, may have a problem with making decisions.
+It is a style characterised by great detail and analysis of the smallest details.
+Activity-collaboration is also logical and factual.
+It means considering the other party's proposals pragmatically and without emotional reactions or philosophy.
+The engineer, when analysing data and reviewing risks, may struggle to make decisions.

 Negotiation styles: Friend

-It’s a style in which the overarching goal is to reach agreement.
-Characteristic for him is to carefully listen to the other party, conventional behavior with compliance with generally prevailing norms and values, and submission.
-A friend, thanks to a high level of empathy, is a great mediator.
+It is a style in which the primary objective is to reach an agreement.
+It is characterised by listening carefully to the other party in conversations, acting conventionally while respecting generally prevailing norms and values, and being submissive.
+The friend, with his or her high level of empathy, is a great mediator.

 Negotiation styles: Enthusiast

-This style is characterized by high dynamics and a high level of initiative.
-Generates a lot of ideas, likes to be in the spotlight.
-Like the Locomotive, he likes to impose tone in negotiations, but what makes him different is the avoidance of clearly defining goals.
-The enthusiast introduces a mood of openness and gives a feeling to the other party that their needs can be met.
-Thanks to the high level of creativity, the Enthusiast can find a way out of a situation that is a dead end for others.
+This style is characterised by high dynamism and a high level of initiative.
+It generates a lot of ideas and likes to be the centre of attention.
+Like the Locomotive, he likes to impose a tone in negotiations, but what distinguishes him is that he avoids clearly defining objectives.
+The Enthusiast creates a mood of openness and gives the other party a sense that their needs can be met.
+Thanks to his high level of creativity, the Enthusiast is able to find a way out of a situation that is a dead end for others.

 How to master negotiation styles?